|

 A complete

-SH-1 regiment comprises 24 truck-mounted howitzers, four battery
+SH-1 regiment includes 24 truck-mounted howitzers, 4 battery

 command post vehicles, one battalion command post vehicle, one

-meteorological radar, four 6x6 wheeled reconnaissance vehicles and
+meteorological radar, 4 wheeled reconnaissance vehicles with 6x6

 one artillery locating radar.